StackVista/stackstate-docs/setup/cli.md

 chmod +x sts
 ```
 4. (optional) Place the file under your PATH to use StackState CLI commands from [anywhere on the command line](https://unix.stackexchange.com/questions/3809/how-can-i-make-a-program-executable-from-everywhere).
-5. Follow the steps below to [configure the StackState CLI](#configure-the-stackstate-cli).
+5. Follow the steps below to [launch the StackState CLI configuration wizard](#wizard-config-linux-and-windows-install).

 ### Windows